Thet-Htar-Thu-Zar/TodoList_-Js/README.md

 # TodoList_-Js

-It can add List what you wanna do....⏰
+You can add List what you wanna do....⏰
 When you wanna delete each list, you can use delete button...